appsecnz/appsecnz.github.io/conference/breakouts.md

 #### Speed Interviews - Quantum Security
 **2:25 p.m., Friday**

-Eugene and his team will be on hand in Case Room 3, to meet with you and talk about opportunities with their team.
+Eugene and the team from [Quantum Security](https://quantumsecurity.co.nz/){: target="_blank" } will be on hand in Case Room 3, to meet with you and talk about opportunities at Quantum.
 There's no advance booking required - just turn up with your freshly polished CV, and your can-do attitude!

 #### Speed Interviews - Quantum Security
 **10:55 a.m., Saturday**

-In case you weren't able to meet with them on Friday, Eugene and his team will again be on hand in Case Room 3, to meet with you and talk about opportunities with their team.
+In case you weren't able to meet with them on Friday, Eugene and the team from [Quantum Security](https://quantumsecurity.co.nz/){: target="_blank" } will again be on hand in Case Room 3, to meet with you and talk about opportunities at Quantum.
 There's no advance booking required - just turn up with your freshly polished CV, and your can-do attitude!

 #### Sponsor Session - Aura Information Security
 **11:30 a.m., Saturday**